irsbugs/cmrt/CiviCRM Installation.md

 Copyright (c) 1990-2008 Info-ZIP - Type 'zip "-L"' for software license.
 This is Zip 3.0 (July 5th 2008), by Info-ZIP.
 ```
-In Summary:  curl, Ghost Script, ImageMagick, OpenSSL, are all below the recommened revision.
-WebP and AVIF do not appear to be installed, however they are in the manifest of the latest CloudLinux 9.6 DVD release: https://repo.cloudlinux.com/cloudlinux/9/iso/x86_64/
+In Summary:  For Cloudinux 7: curl, Ghost Script, ImageMagick, OpenSSL, are all below the recommended revision.
+WebP and AVIF do not appear to be installed.

+The current latest CloudLinux 9.6 DVD release, https://repo.cloudlinux.com/cloudlinux/9/iso/x86_64/ has a manifest file which indicates curl, Ghost Script, ImageMagick are still below the WordPress recommended revision.
+OpenSSL at 3.2.2-6 is above recomended.
+Also available are libwebp 1.2.0-8 and libavif 0.11.1-4.

 ## CiviCRM Database